 Using bones for jewelry

 There are some important safety precautions to remember beforehand: ALWAYS sand and drill with water.
-Dust from bones will destroy the lungs when inhaled.
+Dust from bones can be very harmful for you when inhaled.
 If any work with bones might produce fine dust, you should always wear a mask or use water to keep the dust from becoming airborne.
+Also make sure to wash off your tools, sandpaper, and the bones when you are done working to reduce dust.

 First you will need to consider which bone you are using.
 If you hold a bone up to the light, you can see thinner, more translucent areas.
 These are the easiest places to drill a hole.